Gaurav00101/Gaurav00101/README.md

 # Hi there, I'm Gaurav Kumar Gola! 👋

-I'm a final-year Computer Science and Engineering Student at COER,Roorkee, India, with a passion for coding and developing things.
-I specialize in C++ and consider myself a full-stack developer with knowledge in a variety of technologies:
+I'm a final-year Computer Science and Engineering Student at COER,Roorkee, India, with a passion learnig new things.
+As a Data Analyst with the required skills in Python and Sql, skilled in creating dynamic and responsive projects in the Real Life  :

 <!-- Skills -->
 <p align="center">